 The HCDC-ALC will have security cameras in place throughout the Center.
 This includes hallways, the office and classrooms.
 Hawkeye Community College Public Safety and the On-site Coordinator will have access to the live security camera footage.
 Hawkeye Community College Public Safety Director has access to live and past security camera footage.

-Hawkeye Community College Public Safety Officers will be on-call for the HCDC-ALC during business hours.
-Their office is located on the main campus.
+Hawkeye Community College Public Safety Officers will be on-duty at the HCDC-ALC during business hours.
+Their office is located in the entryway of the ALC building.

 FAMILY ORIENTATION